Angola travel advisories

 Information from the past two weeks.

-Local security information (protest demonstrations against the government and possible strikes by shared taxis in Luanda)
+Local security information (protest demonstrations against the government and possible strikes by shared taxis in Luanda province)

-All Japanese nationals residing overseas are requested to take note of the following points and act with caution at all times to avoid becoming involved in any unforeseen circumstances.
+All Japanese nationals residing in Japan are requested to take note of the following points and always act with caution to avoid being caught up in any unforeseen circumstances.

 (2) Be aware of your surroundings, avoid crowds, and try not to stand out.